 In Clark, however, the average commute to work is quite long.
 On average, people spend 31.64 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 In Clark, a lot of people use the train to get to work every day though Clark is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Clark in 2010 was $39,517, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $158,068 for a family of four.
+The per capita income in Clark in 2018 was $51,780, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $207,120 for a family of four.

+Clark is a somewhat ethnically-diverse town.
 The people who call Clark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clark residents report their race to be White, followed by Asian.
 Clark also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.22% of the town’s residents.
-Important ancestries of people in Clark include Irish, German, Polish, and Portuguese.
+People of Hispanic or Latino origin account for 11.26% of the town’s residents.
+Important ancestries of people in Clark include Italian, Irish, Polish, German, and Portuguese.

 The most common language spoken in Clark is English.
 Other important languages spoken here include Spanish and Portuguese.